vincios/rpi-setup-old/backup-and-restores.md

 </details>

 ## Docker
 Backup the docker compose configuration under the `dockers` folder.
+Exclude the `immich-app` folder, since we will backup [separately](#immich).

 <details>
   <summary> Backrest configuration </summary>

-  - Backup made each Sunday and Wednesday at 02:00
+  - Backup made each Wednesday at 02:00
   - Retention policy:
-    - **Daily**: 6 - Keep a backup for the last 6 days with a backup.
-Since the backups are two per week, it keep the backups of the last 3 weeks.
+    - **Daily**: 3 - Keep a backup of the last 3 days with a snapshot.
+Since the backups are one per week, it keep the backups of the last 3 weeks.
     - **Monthly**: 4 - Keep a backup for the last 4 months (the last one of each month)

   ```json